opetfoundation/eco_blockchain/blockchain_api/README.md

 # Run the API in dev mode

-The development mode API setup is based on the [ballance transfer hyperledger example](https://github.com/hyperledger/fabric-samples/tree/release-1.1/balance-transfer), refer to it to find out more about the setup.
+The development mode API setup is based on the [balance transfer hyperledger example](https://github.com/hyperledger/fabric-samples/tree/release-1.1/balance-transfer), refer to it to find out more about the setup.

 To run the API in a development mode use following commands: